ahockersten/Timed-Vibration/README.md

 - In "Competition mode", two timers happening at the same time will produce sporadic vibration results.
 Need to ignore one of them when both are happening.
-- It should not be possible to have "Practice mode" active at the same time as "Competition mode".
 - Strange stuff happens to the "silent" variable on rotation. onTabVisible() is no longer called for some reason, it seems?
+Tabs probably need to be parceled so that they can be recovered on rotation?
 - Double vibration doesn't actually work

 Future improvements